nteetor/yonder/docs/0.0.5/inputs/checkboxInput.md

       A character string specifying the id of the checkbox input, the reactive value of the checkbox input is available to the shiny server function as part of the `input` object.
-  - name: choice
+  - name: choice,choices
+    description: |-
-    description: A character string specifying a label for the checkbox.
+      A character string or vector specifying a label for the checkbox or checkbar.
   - name: value
     description: |-
       A character string, object to coerce to a character string, or